 Accessing Non-Static Data of the Class

-In "Creating and Using Objects", we have discussed how based on the "dot" operator we can access fields and to call the methods of a given class.
-Now, let’s recall how we use conventional non-static methods of a given class, i.e. the methods do not have the modifier static in theirs declaration.
+In "Creating and Using Objects", we have discussed how the "dot" operator allows accessing fields and calling methods of a class.
+Now, let’s recall how we use conventional non-static methods of a class, i.e. the methods without the modifier static in their declaration.

-E.g. let’s have the class Dog with the field age.
-To print the value of this field we need to create a Dog instance and access the field of this instance via a “dot” notation:
+Consider the class Dog with the field age.
+To print the value of this field we need to create a Dog instance and then access the field of this instance via a “dot” notation: